-The Clerk of Courts also allows in-person public access to people who would like to search for or check official records.
-Although the Clerk and Deputy Clerks want to help all parties asking for legal assistance, they are strictly forbidden to practice law by statute and restricted in what they can advise or help.
+The Gwinnett Clerk of Courts also allows in-person public access to people who want to search for or check official records.
+Although the Clerk and Deputy Clerks wish to help all parties asking for legal assistance, they are strictly forbidden to practice law by statute and restricted in what they can advise or help.

-If you need help to get information regarding court records or do a Gwinnett County case search, reach out to the trusted team at Philip Kim Law.
-We are committed to representing you at every step of your legal process and we will fight for the best possible outcome.
+If you need help getting information regarding court records or doing a Gwinnett County case search, contact the trusted team at Philip Kim Law.
+We are committed to representing you at every step of your legal process and will fight for the best possible outcome.

 Superior Court Assistance Now